 There are two textures in the Greenland shark meat: the reddish, chewy meat from the belly, and the white, cheese-like meat from the body.

 The body and belly are not the only important parts of this shark though.
-Back in the day, its liver was also a precious commodity as it was used for lighting lamps.
-But, that’s a story for another day!
+Historically the shark’s liver was also a precious commodity as it was used for lighting lamps.

-As for taste, Hákarl, depending on the piece on your plate, tastes like very strong cheese.
+As for taste, Hákarl tastes like very much like a strong cheese.

-It’s like putting a chunk of blue cheese in your mouth and after chewing, ending up with the aftermath of urine with a rather strong aftertaste!
-The smell is very strong-you may want to hold your nose if you are faint-hearted!
+It is akin to putting a chunk of blue cheese in your mouth with an aftertaste of urine.
+The smell is very strong so the faint-hearted may wish to hold their nose when chewing.

 Depending on the part of the shark you wish to taste, body or belly, the pieces are normally cut into bite-size cubes.